ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 **Limitations**
-no data on countries in oceania (except new zealand and australia) and limited data on countries in the caribbean. no data on variables such as crime, travel
+1) No data on countries in Oceania (except New Zealand and Australia) and limited data on countries in the Caribbean.
+2) No data on variables such as crime, travel, and others that we could have used.

 **Future-**
 MENTION T TESTS AND OTHER PLOTS